zpsy-hub/Advanced-OOP-Payroll-System/README.md

 ### Use Case Diagram
 ![image](https://github.com/shaneabrasaldo/Java-Calculator/assets/125028278/c9c1a96a-2a96-4847-964d-eef075c71b94)

 The MotorPH Payroll System operates on a modular architecture, featuring interconnected components that facilitate seamless data flow and task execution.
 This system accommodates four primary users: Employee, HR, Payroll, and IT, each with specific roles and functionalities.
 The use-case scenarios illustrate how the system facilitates interactions between users and the platform to achieve defined objectives.
 The login scenario allows users to access the system securely.
 For HR and Employee users, viewing and managing employee information are crucial functionalities, enabling them to access detailed records and make necessary updates.
 HR personnel can add, edit, or delete employee records, ensuring the database remains up-to-date.
 Employees can also access their information for reference, fostering transparency and accountability.
 Leave management functionalities, including requesting leave, checking balances, and approving or denying requests, streamline the process for both HR and employees, promoting efficient time-off management.
 Time and attendance tracking functionalities enable employees to record their work hours accurately, while HR can monitor attendance records for administrative purposes.
 The payroll administration functionalities encompass processing payroll, editing payroll data, generating payslips, and managing user roles and permissions.
 These features empower Payroll administrators to ensure timely and accurate salary payments while enabling IT administrators to maintain system security and user access control.
-Overall, the MotorPH Payroll System enhances operational efficiency, accuracy, and compliance, contributing to improved employee satisfaction and organizational productivity.
+Overall, the MotorPH Payroll System enhances operational efficiency, accuracy, and compliance, contributing to improve employee satisfaction and organizational productivity.

 ## Class Diagram